By Paul Wright

-In 1991 photographer Richard Davis visited football grounds across the North West taking snapshots of fans for a book called Football with Attitude.
+In 1991 photographer Richard Davis visited football grounds across the North West of England taking snapshots of football fans for a book called Football with Attitude.

-The project also took Richard to Holland where Manchester United fans had made the away trip to Rotterdam for the Cup Winners Cup final.
+The project also took Richard over to Holland where Manchester United fans had made the away trip to Rotterdam to watch their team take on Barcelona in the European Cup Winners’ Cup final.

-The below words by Steve Redhead provide a brief insight into the book and accompanying photography.
+The below words by the much missed Steve Redhead provide a brief insight into the book and Richard’s accompanying photography.

 “Football With Attitude examines the changing contemporary relationships between football, popular music and youth culture – in short, football fandom as pop culture”.

 “The photographs from the book provide snapshots of the forever-changing channels of football into music, and music into football.
 They portray a supporter culture where, increasingly, young football fans are music fans and vice versa: visually they are often indistinguishable”.

 “Many of those involved in the music industry (writers, producers, DJ’s and musicians) are obsessive football fans themselves.
 Moreover, football-related popular music is no longer the lowest of low art, but right at the cutting edge of dancefloor sounds”.